Benjamin J. Davis Jr.: Political career

 In subsequent years, Davis engaged in a speaking tour of college campuses and remained politically active, promoting an agenda of civil rights and economic populism.
 Davis' 1962 speaking circuit drew crowds at schools such as Harvard, Columbia, Amherst, Oberlin and the University of Minnesota.
 But the City College of New York – in the New York council district he represented in the 1940s – barred Davis from speaking on its campus in this period.
 After a student protest, Davis was allowed to speak outside, on the street.
-He was close to Communist Party chairman William Z. Foster.
-Davis continued to publicly defend the actions of the Soviet Union, including the Soviet invasion of Hungary in 1956.

-In 1962 Davis was charged with violating the Internal Security Act.
+Davis was elected chairman of the Communist Party of New York in 1957, serving until 1960.
+He continued to publicly defend the actions of the Soviet Union, including the Soviet invasion of Hungary in 1956.
+In 1962 he was charged with violating the Internal Security Act.
 He died shortly before the case came to trial.

-Death
+Personal life and death

+Davis married Nina Stamler, an activist with the Civil Rights Congress, on April 15, 1955.
+Her father was a socialist dentist of Lithuanian descent.
+Together they had one daughter, Emily.

 Davis died of lung cancer in New York City on August 22, 1964.
 He was less than one month shy of his 61st birthday at the time of his death, and was in the midst of a campaign for New York State Senate on the People's Party ticket.

 Legacy

 While in prison, Davis had written notes for a memoir.
 These were confiscated by prison authorities and not released until after his death.
 They were posthumously published under the title Communist Councilman From Harlem (1969), with a foreword by his Smith Act codefendant Henry Winston.

+To celebrate its publication, a cultural tribute to Davis was held on June 8, 1969, with Herndon, Claude Lightfoot, Herbert Aptheker, and others speaking.
+Expressing gratitude for Davis and the ILD, Herndon compared his struggle to that faced by the activists of the 1960s, saying: "You've got to fight, black and white together.
+This is the greatest monument you can erect to Ben Davis.
+You've got to tell them what Ben Davis did."